Ahi tuna poke bowls are a fresh, fast, and filling take on the Hawaiian dish with rice, veg, and a spicy mayo drizzle.

 - Anything you want

-- To serve: place a serving of rice into your serving bowls, about one cup of rice person.
-Add marinated tuna and toppings to your poke bowl, then drizzle with spicy mayo.
+- To serve, scoop a healthy serving of sushi rice into your serving bowls, about one cup of rice per person.
+Add the marinated tuna and your prepared toppings to your poke bowl, then drizzle with the spicy mayo.

 - Eat immediately.